 22/24, Aba Road Port Harcourt Rivers State.
-The Board of the Securities and Exchange Commission ("the Commission" or "SEC") have pleasure in presenting its audited financial statements for the year ended 31 December, 2016.
+The Board of the Securities and Exchange Commission ("the Commission" or "SEC") presents its audited financial statements for the year ended 31 December, 2017.

 These financial statements have been prepared using the International Financial Reporting Standards (IFRS).